2014–15 Australian bushfire season: New South Wales

 Fires started near Katoomba in the Blue Mountains just as heatwave conditions commenced in the area on 1 November.
 The fire dropped over an escarpment and into inaccessible bushland.
 One house was destroyed and a second house damaged along Cliff Drive after 60 people were evacuated from the area.

-More fires started 14 November near Warrimoo in the Blue Mountains.
+More fires started in 14 November near Warrimoo in the Blue Mountains.
 The local school was evacuated as the out of control blaze spread from a difficult to reach area.
 Some 36 firefighters were brought in to control the fire which spread toward Blaxland.